Differentiable Soft-Masked Attention: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel mechanism for differentiable soft attention masking which is used in our network architecture for learning weakly supervised video object segmentation.
-Our formulation allows us to condition the cross-attention operation on the soft-valued segmentation mask for a given object, in a way that is differentiable and allows us to update this segmentation mask through back-propagation.
+We proposed a novel mechanism for differentiable soft attention masking which is used in our network architecture for learning weakly supervised video object segmentation.
+Our formulation conditions the cross-attention operation on the soft-valued segmentation mask for a given object, in a way that is differentiable and allows the segmentation mask to be updated via back-propagation.
 This enables new applications such as learning video segmentation from video with only one frame annotated, because the segmentation mask can be learnt in unannotated frames.
-Furthermore, this enables the network to focus on both the target object, and also attend to the background features insofar as this is beneficial for optimizing the training objective.
-We performed ablations to demonstrate that the intuitive flexibility of our approach does indeed translate to improved performance on real-world data.
+Furthermore, this enables the network to focus on both the target object, and also attend to the background features if this is beneficial for optimizing the training objective.
+We performed ablations to show that the intuitive flexibility of our approach translates to improved performance on real-world data.
 Furthermore, we applied our network to three challenging datasets and showed that it out-performs existing methods that only use labeled images for training.

 \FloatBarrier

 { }